CharlesD12/Bangkit_Capstone_Project/README.md

 | Project Brief | <a href="https://drive.google.com/file/d/16DoUC_eKb_02hhFGcFOcX8mVCyeYDTIN/view?usp=sharing">Project Brief - Sobat Tani</a> |
 | Power Point | <a href="https://drive.google.com/file/d/1B5eRUYevg_pRbr5eGFLB808Mm9r4G7Ba/view?usp=sharing">Power Point - Sobat Tani</a> |

-# About
-Indonesia, an agrarian country, faces challenges in raising farmers’ technological awareness.
-To address this, an app has been developed to help farmers detect crop diseases, enabling early treatment and prevention of crop failure.
-This app serves as a proactive measure against potential future food crises.
-It represents a digital realization of an idea, aimed at promoting digitalization in Indonesia’s agricultural sector.
-This app is a tangible effort to help Indonesian farmers overcome current challenges, with the hope of mitigating the impact of agricultural issues and potential food crises.

 ## Team Members

 | ID         | Name                          | Learning Path |